 The Sprott Physical Uranium Trust (U.UN) (the "Trust") took over the former Uranium Participation Corp.
 (U.TO) and launched an at-the-market program (ATM) on August 17, 2021 to raise capital for the closed-ended trust.
-Since the inception of the ATM program, the Trust has bought significant quantities of uranium causing spot prices to increase.
-It is anticipated that a Sprott U.S. vehicle will receive New York Stock Exchange (NYSE) approval and be made available for investment during 2022.
-It is also likely that a comparable physical uranium holding vehicle will be launched in affiliation with Kazatomprom, the world's largest uranium miner.
+Since the inception of the ATM program, the Trust has bought significant quantities of uranium, causing spot prices to increase.
+The New York Stock Exchange (NYSE) declined the U.S. listing application for the anticipated Sprott U.S. physical uranium trust vehicle.
+Sprott has stated that they do not have an intent to further pursue a listing on a U.S. exchange "in the near term."
+In the one year since the Trust initiated its ATM program in August 2021, it has purchased in excess of 39 million pounds of uranium and grown the net asset value to ~\$2.8 billion.